Enduring Trials

 4. To know what will please God and gain His blessing, do I, like the man in Psalm 1, meditate upon His Word day and night (Ps.
 1:2)?
 Or do I relegate the Bible to the coffee table and leave it there to gather dust?

-Sometimes when I teach a Bible class, I feel that many sitting in front of me have not been digging into the Word.
-Perhaps they have been reading short texts for devotions, but they have not been taking time to master the content and doctrine of the Bible.
+Have you been digging into God’s Word?
+Perhaps you have been reading short texts for devotions, but you have not been taking time to master the content and doctrine of the Bible.
 Let the Bible be your meditation day and night.
 Believe me, it will surgically remove the cancerous growths in your heart, dig out the weeds in your mind, and jump-start your conscience.

 5. Do I respond to trials as Job did, with a refusal to complain against God?
 Do I trust Him even as He is taking away what is dear to me?